nopnop2002/luckfox-pico-mini-ethernet/README.md

 LuxkFox Pico Mini is a small Linux board.
 This board runs Ubuntu, but it does not have network functionality.
 We can use the W5500 SPI Ethernet module.
+We can use python's low-level network interface with this module.

 # Software requirements
 - Adafruit Blinka